michel4j/django-reportcraft/docs/source/usage.rst

   `separator` keyword argument, which defaults to a comma (`,`).
 For example, `Join(Authors, separator=', ')` would join the authors into a single string separated by commas.
 - `DisplayName`: Gets the display name for of Django choice fields
+- `CumSum`: Calculate the cumulative sum of a numeric field over an ordered set of rows.
+Takes two parameters.
+The first is the field to sum, and the second is the order.
+For example, `CumSum(Sales, Date)` would calculate the cumulative sum of the `Sales` field ordered by the `Date` field.
+- `CumCount`: Calculate the cumulative count of rows over an ordered set of rows.
+Takes two parameters.
+The first is the field to count, and the second is the order.
+For example, `CumCount(Item, Date)` would calculate the cumulative count of items ordered by the `Date` field. sum of the `Sales` field ordered by the `Date` field.
 - `Interval`:  categorize a numeric field's value into dynamically generated intervals.
 For example:

 .. code-block:: python